OrderlyNetwork/orderly-evm-broker-fee-admin/README.md

 ```
 ## FAQ
 1. What permissions can users use to update broker default rates and their user rates?

 Only the Broker Admin account has permission to make changes.
-It is a special account that the broker needs to contact the business team and the Orderly authorizes this account
+It is a special account that the broker needs to contact the business team and the Orderly authorizes this account.

 2. What can the Broker Admin account do?
     - Query the current rates for all Broker users
     - Update broker's default rate configuration